1. Introduction

 5. Dashboards

-This repos contains example dashboards you can use to visualize the metrics exposed by the synth client.
+This repository contains example dashboards you can use to visualize the metrics exposed by the synth client.

 On the first panel you can see the e2e latency between producer (source rack) and consumer (destination rack).